anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 The following set of storage implementations outline some of the most prevalent stereotypical storage implementations.

 The first of these are for Data Centre Storage cases, with stereotypes of:
 * Dedicated storage appliance (Figure 3-15) - that provide network based storage via iSCSI (2), NFS/CIFS (3) with potentially virtual NFS (4) capability.
-Haveing virtual network software (4) allows establishment of storage tenancies, where storage tenancy have their own virtual storage servcies which are exposed on their own network,
+Having virtual network software (4) allows the establishment of storage tenancies, where storage tenancy have their own virtual storage services which are exposed on their own network,
 * Software defined storage (Figure 3-16) - which is able to provide similar capabilities as the dedicated storage appliance (see (3),(4) & (5) in diagram).
 In this case this is provided as a software solution on top of a hyper-converged infrastructure.

 <p align="center"> <img src="../figures/rm-chap3.6-general-cloud-storage-appliance-sterotype-01.png" alt="Storage Appliance Stereotype" Title="Storage Appliance Stereotype" width="100%"/></p>